 Slow charging times aside, the biggest reason Tesla is interested in gaming is to help achieve its overall goal.
 That goal is to have vehicles ultimately drive themselves.
-Then, once they do, cars will need to keep us entertained.
+Then, once they do, cars will need to keep us entertained and deliver a great experience.
 Several factors go into such a feat.
-As a result, Tesla is busy improving its self-driving software, hiring game developers, and developing AI software to reach its goals as fast as it can.
+As a result, Tesla is busy improving its full self-driving software, hiring game developers, and developing AI software to reach its goals as fast as possible.

-In 2020, Tesla made it clear why gaming is important to the company.
+And with a new HD radar system for FSD rumored to arrive in early 2023, gaming could be important to Tesla’s goals.
+In 2020, Tesla clarified why gaming is important to the company.
 CEO Elon Musk said, “Entertainment will be critical when cars drive themselves.”

 What should Tesla do with in-car gaming in an autonomous world?